1896 St. Louis–East St. Louis tornado: St. Louis tornado history

-It is somewhat rare for the core of a large city to be hit directly by a tornado (due to their relatively small area and the relative lack of large cities in the highest tornado threat region)—especially a large and intense tornado—yet several other tornadoes have tracked through the City of St. Louis during its history.
-Several of these tornadoes were also very deadly and destructive.
-Tornadoes have hit St. Louis in 1871 (9 killed); 1890 (4 killed); 1904 (3 killed, 100 injured); 1927 (72-79+ killed, 550+ injured); and 1959 (21 killed, 345 injured).
-This makes St. Louis the most tornado-afflicted urban area in the U.S. Additionally, the Greater St. Louis area is the scene of even more historically destructive and deadly tornadoes.
+It is rare for the core of a large city to be hit directly by a tornado, especially a large and intense tornado, due to a city's relatively small area and the lack of large cities in the highest tornado threat region.
+Nevertheless a number of deadly and destructive tornadoes have tracked through the City of St. Louis during its history.
+In addition to the 1896 twister, St. Louis was struck by tornadoes in 1871 (9 killed); 1890 (4 killed); 1904 (3 killed, 100 injured); 1927 (72+ killed, 550+ injured); 1959 (21 killed, 345 injured), and 2025 (5 killed), among others.
+St. Louis is the most tornado-afflicted urban area in the U.S. The Greater St. Louis area is the scene of even more historically destructive and deadly tornadoes.
 Oklahoma City is the metropolitan area with the most frequent significant tornadoes.

 1896 tornado season

-In what was apparently an intense tornado outbreak sequence, other major tornado outbreaks occurred on May 15, May 17, and May 24–25, with other smaller outbreaks during the month as well.
-The middle to end of May was extremely active but sparse records preclude knowing much detail.
-Tom Grazulis has stated that the week of May 24–28 was "perhaps the most violent single week of tornado activity in US history".
+In an intense tornado outbreak sequence, other major storms occurred on May 15, May 17, and May 24–25, with smaller outbreaks throughout the month.
+Despite sparse records, history records unusual tornado activity between mid-May until the end of the month.
+Tom Grazulis has stated that the week of May 24–28 was "perhaps the most violent single week of tornado activity in US history."

 The 1896 tornado season has the distinction of being one of the deadliest in United States history.
-There were at least 40 killer tornadoes between April 11 and November 26, including this one, which was the only one to kill more than 100 people in two separate cities.
+There were at least 40 killer tornadoes between April 11 and November 26.
+This tornado was the only one to kill more than 100 people in two separate cities.